 - Seller pays for Title Owners Policy – Buyer pays for Title Owners Policy – This will affect cash to close

 - Seller pays transfer taxes or will the buyer be responsible (Bank-Owned homes the buyer will often pay)

 - Property flip?
 Meaning the home has transferred ownership in the last 12 months.
 Could require a 2nd appraisal

 - City water or well water?
-Could require additional inspections or tests.
+It could require additional inspections or tests.

 - Foreclosure, short sale, vacant?

 - Waterfront or new construction?
-This will require a mortgage survey which must be ordered.
+This will require a mortgage survey that must be ordered.

 Download the Property Scrub Sheet

 Taking the steps to ensure a smooth process and build our business by quality referrals.